 Hudson Taylor was inspired by Karl Gutzlaff, who’d travelled to the Chinese interior between 1833-9 as a freelance missionary.

-Gutzlaff was a German who’d been educated at a Moravian school.
+Gutzlaff was a German educated at a Moravian school.
 Drawn to the Far East by the urge to see China won to Christ, he began with the Netherlands Missionary Society in 1824 by serving in Thailand where he translated the Bible into Thai in just 3 years.

 In 1828 he broke with Netherlands Missionary Society because they wouldn’t send him to China.
 From his perspective, that’s why he was in the Far East.
 So, he became a freelance missionary, distributing Christian literature along the coast.
-He became an interpreter for the East India Co in Shanghai & helped negotiate the Treaty of Nanjing.
-He recruited Chinese nationals as ‘evangelists’ to the interior and raised funds for their support through his writings in Europe, only to find that many of his recruits had deceived him and taken the money for other purposes.
+He became an interpreter for the East India Co in Shanghai and helped negotiate the Treaty of Nanjing.
+He recruited Chinese nationals as evangelists to the interior and raised funds for their support through his writings in Europe, only to find that many of his recruits had deceived him and taken the money for other purposes.
 Although discredited in the eyes of some, Gutzlaff’s strategy of using nationals as Christian workers was sound.
 No one doubted his missionary zeal.
 Hudson Taylor looked on him as the ‘grandfather’ of the China Inland Mission and its work in the interior provinces.

 From the beginning the CIM was to be a so-called ‘faith mission’, with no public appeals for funds; and its missionaries accepted the absolute, if gently applied, authority of Hudson Taylor, described by some as the ‘Ignatius Loyola of Protestant missions.’

 The CIM came to number over 800 missionaries, including Methodists, Baptists, Anglicans, Presbyterians and others.
 It planted churches that had a membership of some 80,000 by 1897.
-The public profile of the CIM was greatly enhanced in the 1880s by the arrival of the “Cambridge 7”, 2 of whom were well-known sports heroes & popularized as making great sacrifices for the Cause of Christ.
-CT Studd was 1 of these, later to found of the World Evangelization Crusade & the Heart of Africa Mission, which worked in the Belgian Congo.
+The public profile of the CIM was greatly enhanced in the 1880s by the arrival of the “Cambridge 7”, 2 of whom were well-known sports heroes and popularized as making great sacrifices for the Cause of Christ.
+CT Studd was 1 of these, later to found of the World Evangelization Crusade and the Heart of Africa Mission, which worked in the Belgian Congo.

 Hudson Taylor is described by the eminent Church Historian Kenneth Scott Latourette as “1 of the 4 or 5 most influential foreigners who came to China in the 19th C for any purpose, religious or secular.”